 As the brain changes over time to adapt to an ever-increasing exposure to drugs, alcohol or behaviour, the brain’s reward system shifts from positive reinforcement motivation to negative reinforcement motivation.
 At this point, the addicted brain prioritises the drug or behaviour above basic human needs, such as love, connection, shelter and even food 2

 When an addicted person experiences a negative consequence resulting from their drug use, they may well want to stop using drugs.
-However, the alterations to the brains circuits and its neuroplasticity compel them to continue in their drug-seeking and taking behaviour, regardless of the risks and possible consequences involved 3
+However, the alterations to the brain circuits and its neuroplasticity compel them to continue in their drug-seeking and taking behaviour, regardless of the risks and possible consequences involved 3

-Drug abuse can be effectively treated through drug detoxification (clearing the body and brain of the addictive substance), rehabilitation (addressing thoughts and behaviours related to addiction and their underlying causes), aftercare (addressing environmental issues, social issues, personal relationships, occupational issues and financial issues) and continued personal growth in the maintenance stage of recovery.
+Drug addiction can be effectively treated through drug detoxification (clearing the body and brain of the addictive substance), rehabilitation (addressing thoughts and behaviours related to addiction and their underlying causes), aftercare (addressing environmental issues, social issues, personal relationships, occupational issues and financial issues) and continued personal growth in the maintenance stage of recovery.

 The key to long-lasting recovery is change.
 A person must make profound changes to their life, coping mechanisms, thought processes and behaviour to avoid addiction relapse.